TritonDataCenter/rfd/rfd/0081/health-check-draft.md

-# Mariposa Health Check Service
+# Mariposa Health Check Agent

-The Mariposa (RFD36) health check service will be responsible for monitoring the health of user services.
-It establishes a set of supported health checks and provides an API for defining health checks that should be ran against project services.
-These health check definitions will be persisted in a proper data store (Postgres/Manatee?).

-The Health Check service process(es) will read user health check definitions, and coordinate which health check process will be responsible for running any given definition.
+The Mariposa (RFD36) health check agent will be responsible for monitoring the health of user services.
+The Health Check agent process(es) will read user defined health check definitions from the Project service, and coordinate which health check process will be responsible for running any given definition.
+The Project service is read at agent start time, then polled on an interval.
+There's an endpoint exposed by the agent that will trigger a poll as well.

-Failed health checks will be broadcast to interested services, such as the Convergence service.
+Upon a failed health check, a message will be pushed directly to the Convergence service.

+ The Health Check agents will run in an [sdc-nat zone](https://github.com/joyent/sdc-nat) associated with the project.
+This enables the Health Check agent to make requests via the user's private fabric.
+Some cases to discuss:

+* What if the NAT zone fails?
+* What if the user has multiple fabric networks within a project?
+* What if the user has instances in a project that are not connected to any NAT?

 ## Health check types